tdilauro/Simplified-wiki/Annotations.md

 ## Parts of an annotation

-Here's a simple example taken from the (Web Annotation Data Model)[https://www.w3.org/TR/annotation-model/#motivation-and-purpose].
+Here's a simple example taken from the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#motivation-and-purpose).
 For our purposes, an annotation has a target, a body, and a motivation.

 ```
 {